luni, 27 octombrie 2025

 It's based on the Richard Stark (aka Donald E. Westlake) iconic novels started in the 60's.
 Not one novel but `novels`.
 I guess they're trying to build a franchise but this won't happen I guess cos' the film is the weakest of Black's career as a director (and that includes the reshot troubled 2018's The Predator).

 Mark Wahlberg is Parker, an obnoxious choice.
 He can't handle the character dark charisma and dry wit, a dangerous man with a code of its own.
 Stark's Parker is an Anti Hero, Steve Mc Queen would have done him justice.
 Or Kris Kristofferson.
-Even today's Brad Pitt cos' Russell Crowe's overweight...
+Even today's Brad Pitt cos' Russell Crowe's too overweight...

 Robert Downey Jr. was supposed to play him but he backed off, remaining on board as a producer.
 Not sure even about Downey but definetly a better choice, Parker's before were Lee Marvin (Point Blank-1967- the most menacing), Jim Brown (The Split-1978, the black one), Robert Duvall (The Outfit-1973, the most aloof), Peter Coyote (Slayground-1983, the most unlikely), Mel Gibson (Payback-1999, the coolest, but meanest to his director-check out only the Director's Cut), Jason Statham (Parker-2013, bleh..).
 I'm not adding two these the two Frenchie freejazzin', Made in USA (Jean Luc Godard, 1966) and Mise à Sac (Alan Cavalier, 1967).